ga4gh/data-security/AAI/AAIConnectProfile.md

 services (i.e. the Claim Clearinghouse may act like an authorization server) or by providing access to the underlying resources directly (i.e. the Claim Clearinghouse may act like a resource server).
-Some Claim Clearinghouses may issue access tokens that may contain a new set of GA4GH Claims and/or a subset of GA4GH claims for downstream consumption.
+Some Claim Clearinghouses may issue tokens that may contain a new set of GA4GH Claims and/or a subset of GA4GH claims for downstream consumption (such as a Passport).

 <a name="term-data-holder"></a> **Data Holder** -- An organization that
 protects a specific set of data.
 They hold data (or its copy) and respects